Stockton-on-Tees: Town centre

 Stockton town centre is the heart of the borough.
-The High Street—the widest in the U.K.—heads north through the town centre from the junction of Bridge Road and Yarm Lane, to Maxwell's Corner, where Norton Road and Bishopton Lane begin.
+The High Street—the widest in the UK—heads north through the town centre from the junction of Bridge Road and Yarm Lane, to Maxwell's Corner, where Norton Road and Bishopton Lane begin.
 Dovecot Street runs west from the High Street's midway point, and further north, Church Road extends east toward Northshore and the River Tees.
 At the centre of the High Street stands Stockton-on-Tees Town Hall, dating from 1735, and the Georgian-style Shambles Market Hall.
 Around the town hall, the largest outdoor market in North East England, which has been in existence since the 1300s, continues to be held every Wednesday and Saturday.

 Much of the town centre has a Georgian and late medieval influence, with a number of listed buildings and a variety of architectural types, which help to define the town's identity.
 The shops predominantly have narrow frontages stretching back to gain floorspace.
 This burgage plot style is particularly evident around the marketplace and on side streets such as Silver Street, Finkle Street and Ramsgate.
 There is also the surviving ruins of the gothic style church in Trinity Green, which dates back to 1834.

-The town centre retail is largely concentrated within two shopping centres, Castlegate and Wellington Square.
-The Castlegate is a building, whilst Wellington Square has open shops on pedestrian-only paths.
-The Castlegate Centre occupies the area where Stockton Castle once stood.
-Opened in 1972 and scheduled for demolition in 2022, it incorporates a multi-storey car park and an indoor market.
-Its façade is a dominant feature along the south east of the High Street, and is bounded by Finkle Street, Bridge Road and Tower Street.
+Before 2022, the town centre retail was largely concentrated within two shopping centres, Castlegate and Wellington Square.
+Wellington Square has open shops on pedestrian-only paths whereas the Castlegate, opened in 1972 and currently undergoing demolition, was a building which incorporated a multi-storey car park and an indoor market.
+Its façade was a dominant feature along the south east of the High Street, its site bounded by Finkle Street, Bridge Road and Tower Street.
 The Riverside dual carriageway and the River Tees run almost parallel to the rear of the centre.
-The Teesquay Millennium Footbridge links the rear of the Castlegate Centre to Castlegate Quay on the north side of the river, and to Teesdale Business Park and Durham University's Queen's Campus on the south side in the ceremonial county of the North Riding of Yorkshire.
+The Teesquay Millennium Footbridge links the Castlegate Quay on the north side of the river to Teesdale Business Park and Durham University's Queen's Campus on the south side in the ceremonial county of the North Riding of Yorkshire.
 Situated at the north west end of the town centre is Wellington Square shopping centre, built on the old Wellington Street.
 Opened in 2001 at a cost of £43 million, it houses 46 shop units.

 The town centre has retained a number of original yards such as Wasp Nest Yard, Hambletonian Yard, and Ship Inn Yard.
 Most notable is Green Dragon Yard, a courtyard of restored historic warehouses within a series of alleyways.
 Considered the cultural quarter of the town, this houses the Green Dragon public house, the Green Dragon Studios (recording studios) and Britain's oldest surviving Georgian Theatre.